How much can you claim?

 Each holiday sickness case is unique and we take pride in handling cases with thoroughness and care.
 Depending on the severity of your illness and the evidence available, it could take anywhere from 6 months to several years for settlement.
 Although we can’t give a set duration for a case, we will be able to give you a rough time frame based on our experience in dealing with these types of claim.
 This will only be an estimate and can change depending on the evidence we find as we progress your case.

 The amount of compensation that you will be awarded for a successful holiday sickness compensation claim depends on the severity of the illness and the effects it has had upon your life.
 An experienced holiday sickness solicitor will try to get an understanding of how the illness has affected you and how it could affect you in future.
-If complications from getting sick on holiday have followed you into your day to day life after you have returned home, causing loss of earnings through time off work, or any costs you have incurred as a result, these may be taken into consideration.
+If complications from getting sick on an all-inclusive holiday have followed you into your day to day life after you have returned home, causing loss of earnings through time off work, or any costs you have incurred as a result, these may be taken into consideration.

 A fair compensation settlement will seek to redress the balance of any loss you have suffered through the fault of the tour operator; whether that is the reimbursed cost of a ruined holiday or to cover the expense of any ongoing treatment.

-A case of mild food poisoning on holiday, lasting several days, could see a claimant awarded a settlement of between £700 and £3000 depending on the severity and situation.
+A case of mild food poisoning on holiday, lasting several days, could see a claimant awarded a holiday sickness payout of between £700 and £3000 depending on the severity and situation.
 A moderate case, that required hospitalisation, could be awarded damages of up to £7000.
 If the illness were to have lasting effects, developing into a serious condition such as irritable bowel syndrome, the compensation pay out could be up to as much as £40,000.

 The best way to get an accurate idea of how much holiday illness compensation you may be entitled to is to get in touch for a free telephone consultation where we will be able to advise you, based on your situation.